HydroComplexity/MLCan2.0/README.md

 ### Model description
-MLCanFace (Version 2.0): The Windows version of the model is also fully exposed through the collaborative environment under MLCanFace_Windows
+MLCan 2.0: The Windows version of the model is also fully exposed through the collaborative environment under MLCanFace_Windows

 ### Documentation